CWZ123HHS/BRG-27-ISEA/README.md

 10. Final Reflection

 Summarize your overall learning experience.
 What skills you improved.
 How you would approach future server projects differently.

+When configuring the settings related to command, have to be more careful.